roddle/AlanProjectTemplate/README.md

 - In the new window paste and then run this:
   Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 - Reboot
-- Install Ubuntu from the Windows Store
+- Install Ubuntu from the Microsoft Store

 More info: https://msdn.microsoft.com/en-us/commandline/wsl/install-win10
+Note that in Ubuntu "c:/" is located at "/mnt/c"

 You're now ready to open Ubuntu and run that start.sh script.